Advertiser Disclosure

 Advertiser Disclosure: Our unbiased reviews and content are supported in part by affiliate partnerships, and we adhere to strict guidelines to preserve editorial integrity.

-The CBD industry has seen tremendous growth since the 2018 Farm Bill legalized hemp-derived products.
+The CBD industry has grown tremendously since the 2018 Farm Bill legalized hemp-derived products.
 However, CBD merchants continue to face significant challenges in finding a credit card processor that will accept their business.
 As a whole, the payment processing industry has been unwelcoming to this new class of products, primarily due to the complexity of local and state laws regulating the sale and distribution of CBD products.

-Almost all states currently allow you to purchase or distribute hemp-derived CBD products that contain less than 0.3% THC, but each state imposes specific legal requirements.
+Almost all states now allow you to purchase or distribute hemp-derived CBD products that contain less than 0.3% THC, but each state imposes specific legal requirements.

 Despite the legalization of medical marijuana and CBD products in most US states, many traditional banks and credit card processors continue to disallow CBD businesses for merchant accounts.
-In fact, many companies that were previously approved have had their accounts abruptly closed without notice.
+However, providers that accept high-risk merchants are now far more willing to approve CBD businesses than they were just a few years ago.

-In this article, we’ll review the best merchant account providers that do accept CBD businesses.
-We’ll also discuss the legal and financial challenges that make it difficult for CBD businesses to obtain a merchant account.
+Let’s review the best merchant account providers that accept CBD businesses and discuss the legal and financial challenges that make it difficult for CBD businesses to obtain a merchant account.

 Learn More About Our Top Picks